H-0776

 Plain Language

-Health plans must review and revise the performance, use, and outcomes of their AI utilization review tools at least quarterly.
-This is a more frequent cadence than many peer-state requirements (which typically require annual review).
-The review must be substantive enough to drive revisions aimed at maximizing accuracy and reliability — a checkbox review would not satisfy the obligation.
+Health plans must review and revise the performance, use, and outcomes of AI utilization review tools at least quarterly to maximize accuracy and reliability.
+This is a more frequent cadence than many comparable state laws, which typically require only periodic (often annual) review.
+The obligation is ongoing and requires affirmative revision — not merely passive monitoring.

 Statutory Text